 10.1.1 The grout mixing system shall be calibrated and capable of proportioning the mix constituents to within 2% accuracy, and blending them into a homogeneous grout with uniform consistency.
 Calibration shall be periodically performed as requested by the Engineer.

 10.2 Concrete Delivery Trucks

-10.2.1 Use of metered trucks is discouraged due to potential inconsistency of the grout mix and difficulty in altering product ratios during batching.
-Metered concrete batch trucks shall be used only if the mix consistently meets the standards of section 8 of this document and the minimum unconfined compressive strength requirements.
+10.2.1 Metered concrete batch trucks shall be used only if the mix consistently meets the standards of section 8 of this document and the minimum unconfined compressive strength requirements.

 10.3 Casing